lzwjava/lzwjava.github.io/original/2025-07-26-hsbc-card-retained-en.md

 ### Update - December 2014

 I deposited a few hundred SGD into my OCBC account.
 However, I did not receive the physical card.
 I received an email from the bank notifying me that I need to visit a Singapore OCBC branch, or they will close my account.

+### Update - August 2025

+I started to use again in August 2025.
+I can activate the debit card of OCBC Bank account.